khusainovrm/nuxt-plyr/README.md

   // Seconds way to pass options
   nuxtPlyr: { option2: 'something2' },

-3) in a vue file, for exsample Random.vue, add component <result />
+3) in a vue file, for exsample Random.vue, add component <UcasePlayer />